Nike-Inc/cerberus-node-client/README.md

 ```
 npm run style && npm run test:unit:local && npm run test:integration
 ```

+If applicable, we recommend running the Node Client integration tests in both AWS Global and AWS China using the corresponding hosts, regions, and AWS credentials.

 ## A Note about Lambdas and Cerberus